 Well, I am weak.

-Pathetic, even.
-An emotional wreck, these past few days.
-Nothing going right, distractions here, there and everywhere.
+Distractions here, there and everywhere.
 I feel as if I have a million reasons why nothing I try would ever amount to much.
 I feel as if there's no way I could ever accomplish anything for you.
-As if everything I touch just turns to dust.
+As if everything I touch will turn to dust.
 But you keep nudging.
 With infinite patience you keep on smiling and then sending something else to throw light on the seed you planted a couple of years ago.
 You have a plan for me and the time is right.
 Not my time; that will never be right.
 Your time.

 I don't want to play small with my life.
 I want to show your glory to people; to shine as a child of God, because that is what I am.
 I want to be all that I can be; do what you made me to do.